-3.17 There are a number of railway lines running through the borough; southwards from London through Royal Tunbridge Wells to Hastings, westerly to Paddock Wood; and southerly from East Croydon to the village of Ashurst, which lies to the west of Tunbridge Wells.
+3.18 There are a number of railway lines running through the borough; southwards from London through Royal Tunbridge Wells to Hastings, westerly to Paddock Wood; and southerly from East Croydon to the village of Ashurst, which lies to the west of Tunbridge Wells.

-- Network Rail - South Eastern Railway (current franchise holder) - Southern Railway (current franchise holder) - Department for Transport
+- Network Rail - South Eastern Railway (current franchise holder) - Southern Railway (current franchise holder) - Kent County Council/Tunbridge Wells Borough Council - Department for Transport - Community Rail Partnerships

-- DfT South Eastern Rail Franchise - Network Rail Control Period 5 Delivery Plan (April 2014 March 2019) - Network Rail South East Route: Kent Area Route Study - Kent County Council: Rail Action Plan for Kent 2011 - Kent County Council: Local Transport Plan 4 Delivering Growth Without Gridlock 2016-2031 - Kent County Council: Active Travel Strategy 2017 - Tunbridge Wells Borough: Transport Strategy 2015 - Tunbridge Wells Borough: Cycling Strategy 2016 - Tunbridge Wells Borough: Air Quality Action Plan 2019 - Tunbridge Wells Borough: Economic Development Strategy 2018 - West Kent Partnership: West Kent Priorities for Economic Growth 2019 - Tunbridge Wells Borough: Emerging Local Cycling & Walking Infrastructure Plan 2019
+- The Williams Rail Review Rail in the future transport system: an evidence paper (2019) - DfT South Eastern Rail Franchise 2016/17 - Network Rail Control Period 5 Delivery Plan (April 2014 March 2019) - Network Rail South East Route: Kent Area Route Study - Kent County Council: Rail Action Plan for Kent 2011 - Kent Rail Strategy 2021 (Draft) - Kent County Council: Local Transport Plan 4 Delivering Growth Without Gridlock 2016-2031 - Kent County Council: Active Travel Strategy 2017 - Tunbridge Wells Borough: Transport Strategy 2015 - Tunbridge Wells Borough: Cycling Strategy 2016 - Tunbridge Wells Borough: Air Quality Action Plan 2019 - Tunbridge Wells Borough: Economic Development Strategy 2018

+- West Kent Partnership: West Kent Priorities for Economic Growth 2019 (and 2020 update) - Tunbridge Wells Borough: Emerging Local Cycling & Walking Infrastructure Plan 2019/20

-- South Eastern responded to the IDP Consultation in 2018; - A meeting was held with Kent County Council, Network Rail, and Southeastern in August 2018 to discuss the Local Plan Growth Strategy.
+- South Eastern responded to the IDP Consultation in 2018; - A meeting was held with Kent County Council, Network Rail, and Southeastern in August 2018 to discuss the Local Plan Growth Strategy. - Consultation at Regulation 18 Draft Local Plan September November 2019. - A series of meetings have been held with Network Rail in 2019 and 2020. - A further consultation opportunity was provided to the rail operators in October 2020.

-- 3.18 The borough is served within its boundary by four mainline railway stations, including Tunbridge Wells, High Brooms, and Paddock Wood on the South Eastern network, and Ashurst on the Southern network. - 3.19 Tunbridge Wells and High Brooms are situated on the London to Hastings mainline, which provides a frequent service to London stations (London Bridge, Waterloo East, and Charing Cross) via Sevenoaks and Tonbridge.
-There are five/six peak hour services and four off-peak services per hour, with an average journey time of 55 minutes between Tunbridge Wells and London stations and 37-50 minutes between Tunbridge Wells and Hastings.
+- 3.19 The borough is served within its boundary by four mainline railway stations, including Tunbridge Wells, High Brooms, and Paddock Wood on the South Eastern network, and Ashurst on the Southern network. - 3.20 Tunbridge Wells and High Brooms stations are situated on the London to Hastings mainline, which provides a frequent service to London stations (London Bridge, Waterloo East, and Charing Cross) via Sevenoaks and Tonbridge.
+There are five/six peak hour services and four off-peak services per hour, with an average journey time of 55 minutes between Tunbridge Wells and London stations and 37 50 minutes between Tunbridge Wells and Hastings.
 This route is subject to operational constraints, including single track tunnels, insufficient power in the Hastings area to support multiple 12 coach units, and the requirement for a signals upgrade in the Orpington area.
-Additionally, there have been a number of landslips on the line, disrupting services in recent years, and concerns remain regarding the resilience of this route. - 3.20 Paddock Wood is served by the Ramsgate/Dover to London mainline, with services via Ashford International and Tonbridge.
+Additionally, there have been a number of landslips on the line, disrupting services in recent years, and concerns remain regarding the resilience of this route. - 3.21 Paddock Wood is served by the Ramsgate/Dover to London mainline, with services via Ashford International and Tonbridge.
 Journey times between Paddock Wood and London Bridge range from 42 to 53 minutes.
 Services between Paddock Wood and Ashford International take an average of 30 minutes.
 Paddock Wood benefits from up to six direct services per hour connecting with London terminals, during the morning and evening peak periods.
 There are three services per hour off peak.
-As with the Hastings services, trains from Paddock Wood are adversely impacted by the requirements for signal upgrade in the Orpington area. - 3.21 The Medway Valley Line (to Strood) can be accessed via Tonbridge and Paddock Wood, and High Speed 1 services via Ebbsfleet to St Pancras can be accessed from Maidstone West and Ashford International. - 3.22 Estimates of current usage are provided annually by the Office of Rail and Road.
+As with the Hastings services, trains from Paddock Wood are adversely impacted by the requirements for signal upgrade in the Orpington area.

+- 3.22 The Medway Valley Line (to Strood) can be accessed via Tonbridge and Paddock Wood, and High Speed 1 services via Ebbsfleet to St Pancras can be accessed from Maidstone West and Ashford International. - 3.23 Estimates of current rail usage are provided annually by the Office of Rail and Road.
 The entry and exit data for the four stations in Tunbridge Wells borough is provided in Table 2 below.